UjjwalSinduria/Progress_Report/Ujjwal_Tracker.md

 through bucket name user can search the buckets
 - [x] Added all the files and the folders of the bucket into the table so that the UI would be clean
+- [x] one bug was there when folder is empty or when bucket is empty it was not handling the 404 error properly.
+Bug solved successfully.